Bansalan: History

 The Bagobos celebrate Gin-Em festival which displays gratitude to the spirits for success in war or domestic matters, or for warding-off sickness, evil spirits, or danger.
 Two bamboo poles are erected in the house of a datu, then offerings are made, and a chicken is sacrificed.
 In former times, enemy skulls would be attached to the poles, and a slave sacrificed.
 Each magani relates his past exploits, and dancing, chanting of old songs and poems, feasting, and drinking fermented sugarcane wine continue till daybreak.

 The Bagobos produce baskets trimmed with beads and fibers, ornate weapons, and inlaid metal boxes finished with bells.
 A metal box where they kept betel nuts is inseparable.

 Bansalan was the name of the simple farmer who one day dug the earth in search of potable water to quench his thirst.
-Fortunately, he dug a well-spring, and did not only satisfy his thirst but also called his other companions to share his discovery.
-Rain widened the spring and the constant erosion of soil led its transformation into a creek, and later into a river.
-Unfortunately, Bansalan, the farmer did not live long.
-His companions who were the recipients of Bansalan's daring adventures named that the river after him and later also became the name of the fledgling village.
+Fortunately, he dug a well-spring, and not only satisfied his own thirst but also called his other companions to share his discovery.
+Rain widened the spring and the constant erosion of soil led to its transformation into a creek, and later into a river.
+Unfortunately, Bansalan did not live long.
+His companions who were the recipients of Bansalan's daring adventures named that river after him and later it also became the name of the fledgling village.
 President Elpidio Querino proclaimed Bansalan as a regular town on September 18, 1952, including two booming villages of Matanao and Kialeg in the south-west and western part of Bansalan which later became regular towns.

 Davao del Sur and parts of Northern Cotabato were established by good-natured relationships of the chieftains.
 In the beginning of the 20th century, Datu Tumunas of Bansalan launched feeder road constructions with the help of his own tribe people.
 Tumunas succeeded in linking Bansalan with Digos, ushering in the establishment of a harmonious relation between the Bagobos and the Kalagans, the natives of Digos.
 The friendship has expanded by leaps and bounds when they encouraged constant "tabo" or market following the old system of "ukom" or barter.
 Datus of neighboring places came to Bansalan to establish friendly relations with Datu Tumunas.
 Among them were Datu Julian and Datu Akwas.
 Later Datu Siman of Kidapawan succeeded in constructing a road linking the place with Bansalan.
 More friendly relations were established as the road construction increased."